I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 The DAC/Amp quality is also excellent and capable of driving 24-bit/192khz high-resolution audio.
 The amplifier is also no slouch as it is capable of driving a single pair of 600-ohm impedance headphones or two 300 ohm impedance sets of a headphone.
 That is thanks to the fact that you can connect two different pairs of headphones at the same time.

 The E5 by Creative is a little on the higher end at $199, but it’s also easy to see why when it has so many additional features outside of delivering a clean analogue signal to the user.
-If you want to read more about this DAC/Amp we have a review for the E5 here.

 If you're looking to power your headphones or just want an improvement in sound over what your motherboard already gives you, it's hard not to recommend something simple like the Fiio E10K.